chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 # Introduction

-Each ONC RPC transaction may be associated with a user and a set of groups.
+Each RPC transaction may be associated with a user and a set of groups.
 That transaction's RPC auth flavor determines how the user/groups are identified and whether they are authenticated.

-The peers which host applications and RPC services may also be identified and authenicated in each RPC transaction, again depending on the transaction's RPC auth flavor.
+Peers which host applications and RPC services may also be identified and authenicated in each RPC transaction, again depending on the transaction's RPC auth flavor {{!RFC5531}}.

 Not all flavors provide peer and user identification and authentication.
 For example, the traditional RPC auth flavor AUTH_NONE identifies no user or group and no authentication of users or peers.

-The traditional RPC auth flavor AUTH_SYS, as it is defined in {{!RFC5531}}, provides identification of peers, users, and groups, but no authentication of any of these.
+The traditional RPC auth flavor AUTH_SYS provides identification of peers, users, and groups, but does not provide authentication of any of these.

-Moreover, unlike some GSS security services, these RPC auth flavors provide no confidentiality or integrity checking.
+Moreover, unlike some GSS security services, these RPC auth flavors provide no confidentiality or integrity checking services.
 Therefore AUTH_NONE and AUTH_SYS are considered insecure.

-Mutual peer authentication and encryption provided at the transport layer is known to make the use of AUTH_NONE and AUTH_SYS more secure.
+Mutual peer authentication and encryption provided at the transport layer can make the use of AUTH_NONE and AUTH_SYS more secure.

-An RPC service might want to indicate to its clients that it will not allow access via AUTH_NONE or AUTH_SYS unless such underlying encryption or peer authentication services are in place.
-To do that, this document requests the allocation of new RPC auth flavors that upper layers such as NFS {{?RFC8881}} can use to enforce stronger security when unauthenticated RPC auth flavors are in use.
+An RPC service might want to indicate to its clients that it will not allow access via AUTH_NONE or AUTH_SYS unless transport layer security services are in place.
+To do that, this document specifies several RPC auth pseudo-flavors that upper layers such as NFS {{?RFC8881}}
+can use to enforce stronger security when unauthenticated RPC auth flavors are in use.

 The author expects that,
-in addition to RPC-with-TLS as defined in {{I-D.ietf-nfsv4-rpc-tls}}, other novel RPC transports will eventually appear that also provide transport layer security features.
+in addition to RPC-with-TLS as defined in {{I-D.ietf-nfsv4-rpc-tls}}, other novel RPC transports will eventually appear that provide similar transport layer security features.
-These transports can benefit from the pseudo-flavors defined in this document.
+These transports can benefit from the pseudo-flavors defined in this document, or this approach can be extended if other features require it.

 ## Terminology